-Notwithstanding its historical significance, Lydenburg's central location on the escarpment makes it an ideal base from which to explore other world renowned Mpumalanga attractions, like Blyde River Canyon, and The Kruger Park.
+Lydenburg's central location on the Mpumalanga Escarpment makes it an ideal base from which to explore other world renowned Mpumalanga attractions, like the Kruger Park, Mpumalanga, a 90 minute drive from Lydenburg accommodation.

 En-route to Kruger Park, Mpumalanga, Where to Stay suggests you take the Long Tom Pass from Lydenburg to Sabie Kruger Park Area (56km from Lydenburg accommodation).
 Sabie is a gem set in a deep valley on the Mpumalanga Escarpment, surrounded by the largest man made forests on Earth.
 In order to experience all this Sabie Kruger Park Area of exquisite beauty has to offer, stay over in Sabie Kruger Park Area Bed & Breakfast accommodation within walking distance of Sabie Village, or Sabie Tented accommodation on the banks of the Sabie River.
 See the Where to Stay Sabie Kruger Park Area accommodation page for more info on Sabie accommodation options.